DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-KaethrynViloria/README.md

 #week 6
 - We discussed about functions
+- based from our classes in anageom and engalg1, I've reviewed the graphsof different functions
 - functions can also be referred to as mappings or transformations
 - I've learned the difference between range and codomain
 - one to one function --> no value in the range is  used by more than one value in the domain